iamalexchip/zimcell/README.md

 * +263 772 123 456
 * 263772123456

-There is a **test.php** file you can use to see the package in action
+There is a **test.php** file you can use to see the package in action.

+Enjoy! :smiley: :thumbsup: